gemc/home/_examples/optical/cherenkov.md

 The YAML sets `g4view.cloudPoints: 60000` so cloud-style volumes are dense enough for the rendered geometry screenshots.

 Modify `cherenkov.yaml` as needed, in particular to add particles, control the number of threads, or change the output.
-Because this example uses %%flux%% digitization for optical photons, %%recordZeroEdep%% must be set to %%true%%.
-Optical photons deposit zero energy, and the %%flux%% digitization does not record zero-energy hits by default.
+The %%gPhotonDetector%% digitization records optical photons even when they deposit zero energy, so %%recordZeroEdep%% is not required for this example.

 <br/>